 1. Problem

 This paper concerns the optimization model for supplier selection, order allocation, and raw-material composition in a beverage company that produces many drink powders.
+The optimization model is developed in conjunction with the development of a decision support system for monthly decision-making by the company, which involves supplier selection, order allocation, and raw material composition.
+Prior to implementing this system, the monthly decisions were made manually, leading to significant energy consumption, mainly because the underlying decision-making problem is complex

 There are several suppliers that can provide the same key raw material of the drink powders, but the color or some physical characteristics are slightly different, so we may assume those raw materials are different.
 The drink powders produced by this company, which in the remainder of this paper are called items, can be classified into two classes of items.

 The first class consists of items that can be produced by using exactly a single type of raw material.